garvit3835/product-docs-feature/recipes/exec-stages.md

 <figure><img src="../.gitbook/assets/runtime-in-recipe.png" alt=""><figcaption><p>Code block in a recipe</p></figcaption></figure>

 <details>

-<summary>It is advisable to not put these here</summary>
+<summary>What doesn't belong in the launch steps? </summary>

-- Cacheable steps that make filesystems updates are better placed in the build-time stage
+Cacheable steps that make filesystem updates are better placed in the build-time stage

-- Binaries, files, interfaces that you expect the user to access as soon as they get into their workspace.
+Binaries, files, and interfaces that you expect the user to access as soon as they get into their workspace.

 </details>